typetools/checker-framework/netbeans/README.txt

 Steps to build and release the NetBeans Checker Framework plugin:
-1. Copy Checker Framework artifacts to the netbeans/CheckerFrameworkPlugin/release directory
+1. Copy Checker Framework artifacts to the netbeans/CheckerFrameworkPlugin/release directory (just checker.jar and checker-qual.jar should be enough)
 2. Open the CheckerFrameworkPlugin project in NetBeans
 3. Right click on the project in NetBeans and select "Create NBM"
 4. Copy the .nbm file created in step 3 from netbeans/CheckerFrameworkPlugin/build to netbeans/CheckerFrameworkPluginUpdateSite